-In this session, we talked about using and editing preformatted reports, how Vectorworks 2019 uses object styles for plants, and working with plant records in the new Plant Database.
+In this session, we talked about using and editing preformatted reports, how Vectorworks 2019 uses object styles for

 - 00:10 We started by looking at how to make a Comments field in a preformatted report work how you think it should.
 I’m not a fan of using preformatted reports, but I do like to start with one that most closely resembles what I’d like to accomplish and revise it.
 Then, I save it in my library so that next time I can start off with the revised report and save myself a lot of time.
 The Comment column in the preformatted report seemed to report a notes field, but further sleuthing didn’t reveal any notes field in the dialogue boxes for landscape areas or plants.
 We went through the steps to add our own defined notes area that we could report through the Comments column.
 It wasn’t what we had been hoping for from Vectorworks, but we got what we needed in the end.
 A small amount of work can give you a report that you like!
 We demonstrated how to add the revised report to your favorites.